A Flowery Kind of Day

 Jubilee Celebration David Austin Rose

-This time of year I am carefully plotting and planning for Spring and all the wonder it brings.
+During the winter months, I am carefully plotting and planning for Spring and all the wonder it brings.
 It gets me through the cold and dreary days of winter.

 I once read a garden post on planting a Cottage Garden and the man said he would never grow roses as they are too much work.
 Say what?

 He must’ve been growing the wrong kind of roses!
-I find them easier than most any plant I have grown.
+I find them easier than almost any plant I have grown.
 They put on a show every year with little or no help from me.

 Anne Boelyn David Austin Rose

-I keep the worms fed and they in turn keep my soil healthy.
+I keep the worms fed and they, in turn, keep my soil healthy.
 I use no pesticides and garden organically.

 What is so hard about that?

-Unknown old rose from my grandparents house.
+Unknown old rose from my grandparent’s house.

 The ladybugs take care of the aphids that make an appearance once a year.
 This hungry gal is eating her fill and cleaning up those aphids.
-She invited her ladybird friends and they had these sap sucking aphids wiped out in no time.
+She invited her ladybird friends and they had these sap-sucking aphids wiped out in no time.